 Beginning January 1, 2020, employees can apply for paid leave benefits online through the Employment Security Department’s Paid Family & Medical Leave webpage.
 Filing a claim for paid leave benefits with ESD is a separate process from taking a leave of absence from the University.
 Employees should begin a leave of absence by following the appropriate UW process, including completing medical or other supporting documentation (e.g., a FMLA Health Care Provider Statement).
 ESD and UW cannot share medical documentation, but ESD may accept a copy of the medical documentation already provided to UW as part of the PFML claim.

 Generally, the process looks like this:

-Step 1: Individuals will create a Benefit Account (not an employer account) with ESD, provide contact information, confirm Washington state employment (UW’s UBI #: 178019988), leave type requested, dates of the leave, date notice was provided to the UW, and documentation supporting the leave of absence.
+Step 1: Employees will create a Benefit Account (not an employer account) with ESD, provide contact information, confirm Washington state employment (UW’s UBI #: 178019988), leave type requested, dates of the leave, date notice was provided to the UW, and documentation supporting the leave of absence.

 Step 2: ESD will use hours and wage information they receive quarterly from all employers in Washington to determine eligibility.
 ESD will contact the UW to confirm details of the employee’s claim.

 For all leaves except birth or placement of a child or reasons related to a qualified military exigency, there is a waiting period of up to 7 days before an employee will be eligible for PFML benefits.
 Individuals have 12 months from the date of a child’s birth or placement (foster or adoption) to take family leave.
-Eligible employees whose child was born or placed in in 2019 can receive paid benefits beginning Jan.
-1, 2020, for up to 12 months following the birth or placement.

 Important information about supplemental benefits